Exclusive: Western oil exploration in Somalia may spark conflict - U.N. report

 In the U.N.
 Monitoring Group's latest annual report to the Security Council's sanctions committee on Somalia and Eritrea, the experts said the Somali constitution gives considerable autonomy to regional governments to enter commercial oil deals.

-A petroleum law that has not yet been adopted by the country's parliament, but is being invoked by federal officials in the capital Mogadishu, says that the central government can distribute natural resources.
+But a petroleum law that has not yet been adopted by the country's parliament but is being invoked by federal officials in the capital Mogadishu says that the central government can distribute natural resources.

 "These inconsistencies, unless resolved, may lead to increased political conflict between federal and regional governments that risk exacerbating clan divisions and therefore threaten peace and security," the experts group said in an annex to its annual report, which was seen by Reuters.